-We live in a society where nothing is right or wrong.
-It just depends on the context.
-Immorality is simply a matter of the genes.
-This is more to be pitied than censored.
-Nothing is clearly wrong or right with the possible exception of murder.
-Murder is not too bad if you have sufficient aggravation.
+We live in a society where nothing is right or wrong; it just depends on the context.
+Immorality is a matter of genes.
+Nothing is clearly wrong or right in this kind of culture, with the possible exception of murder.
+However, murder is not too bad if you have sufficient aggravation.
 We live in a crazy, mixed-up world that has developed a system for condoning sin.

-“Uncleanness” is any substance that is filthy or dirty — filth, dirt, rubbish.
-This is the state of moral impurity, especially in relationship to sexual sin — impurity, immorality, filthiness.
+“Uncleanness” is any filthy substance.
+This term carries the ideas of filth, dirt, or rubbish; it is the state of moral impurity, especially concerning sexual sin — impurity, immorality, or filthiness.

 “But inside they are full of dead people’s bones and all kinds of filth” (Mt 23.27).

 “Uncleanness” occurs ten times in the New Testament.
 Here are a few usages:

 “Therefore God also gave them up to uncleanness, in the lusts of their hearts, to dishonor their bodies among themselves” (Ro 1:24).